 Vacationing at home seems like something of an oxymoron.
 After all, can it really be considered a vacation when you aren’t in a hotel room, don’t have room service, and aren’t physically traveling anywhere?
 As it happens, you can take a vacation in the comfort of your own home, even if the furthest you move is from one room to another.
 With a few easy steps, you can transform your stay at home into an unforgettable break from the world.

 But what’s the best way to feel like you’re doing more than just relaxing at home?
 To transform what might otherwise seem like an average weekend into a more productive “vacation,” focus on the advantages of an actual trip.
-From preparing your home to finding the coziest women’s loungewear to dreaming up fun activities, here’s how to make the most of your at-home “getaway.”
+From preparing your home to finding the coziest women’s loungewear to dreaming up fun activities, here’s how to make the most of your stay at home vacation.

 If you haven’t quite had the time to clean your home thoroughly in a while, your home vacation may be as good of a reason as any to get started.
 Think about what makes a hotel room so inviting.
 It’s airy.
 It’s open.
 It’s clean.
 While you don’t have to completely overhaul your bedroom and give it a total makeover, you can set the tone and create vacation-worthy ambiance by decluttering your living space just enough to make a noticeable difference.